Gonzih/blog.gonzih.me/source/_posts/2013-03-19-building-rc-toy-with-clojure.markdown

 So I wrote some code, uploaded Firmata to Arduino.
 And... it's not working.

-So after some digging in Firmata and Clodiuno code I wrote 2 pull request to Clodiuno.
+After some digging in Firmata and Clodiuno code I wrote 2 pull request to Clodiuno.

 First issue was that bluetooth uses 9600 baudrate for communications.
 Fix? [pull.](https://github.com/nakkaya/clodiuno/pull/5)

 * Update standart Firmata example code in Arduino IDE.
 Change baudrate to 9600.
 * Change Clodiuno baudrate to 9600.

-Second was that Clodiuno waits for version response from Firmata.
+Second was that Clodiuno waits for version response from Firmata on startup.
 It's ok for wired UNO since it will be restarted when serial connection is established.
-But boards like Leonardo or if you use bluetooth don't support that behavior.
+But boards like Leonardo or if you are using bluetooth miss that behavior.

 Fix? [pull.](https://github.com/nakkaya/clodiuno/pull/6) Manually ask firmware version on Clodiuno initialization.